 Part of the La Jolla Underwater Marine Park, these tide pools can be found north of the Scripps Pier and La Jolla Shores Beach.
 Along this volcanic bench of rock, look for star fish, limpets, mussel, anemones and the occasional octopus.

 In addition to offering incredible ocean views, the Preuss Tide Pool Plaza at the aquarium has an interactive pool filled with sea stars, sea anemones, hermit crabs, sea cucumbers, lobsters, abalone and more.
-Birch also offers guided tide pool adventures on the beaches below with trained naturalists who offer an in-depth look at and lesson about the creatures that inhabit these natural wonders.
+Birch also offers guided tide pool adventures on the beaches below with trained naturalists who offer a lesson and an in-depth look at the creatures that inhabit these natural wonders.

 At this local's favorite beach in Encinitas, you'll find tide pools north of the stairs.
 After looking for sea hares, brittle stars and hermit crabs, hang out for sunset and watch the surfers catch the day's last waves.